-To be published: May 2020
+Published: May 2020

-This is a challenging market with many conflicting trends.
+Agricultural output and productivity have significantly increased over the past sixty years and plastic agricultural film has contributed to this development.
+This is however a challenging market with conflicting trends.
 According to the UN, there will be more than 9 billion people on the planet by 2050, but in 2014 there already were some 800 million people living in chronic hunger.
-Climate change, pollution and scarcity of resources such as water, agricultural land and soil have put food production under increasing pressure.
-All these factors are making sustainability, innovative agricultural techniques and smart farming top priorities within both the public as well as the private sector involved in agriculture.
+Besides, climate change, pollution, land and soil erosion, and more recently the strain caused by Coronavirus have put food production under increasing pressure.
+In such conditions of resource scarcity, sustainable practices, innovative agricultural techniques and smart farming have become top priorities within both the public as well as the private sector involved in agriculture.